ramamahardika/webreader/readme.md

 - Intall it by dragging to chrome://extension
 - Add this app id to Whitelist in Chrome policy

-It's just a prototype, will update anytime soon and lanch on webstore.
+It's just a prototype, will update anytime soon and launch on webstore.

 Firefox or another browser?
 Yea, maybe.